awsdocs/aws-codepipeline-user-guide/doc_source/actions-retry.md

 # Retry a Failed Action in CodePipeline<a name="actions-retry"></a>

 In AWS CodePipeline, an action is a task performed on an artifact in a stage\.
-If an action or a set of parallel actions is not completed successfully, the pipeline stops running\.
+If an action \(or a set of parallel actions\) is not completed successfully, the action fails\.
+You can use the CLI to manually retry the failed action before the stage completes \(while other actions are still in progress\)\.
+If a stage completes with one or more failed actions, the stage fails, and the pipeline execution does not transition to the next stage in the pipeline\.

 You can retry the latest failed actions in a stage without having to run a pipeline again from the beginning\.
+You do this by retrying the stage that contains the actions\.
+You can retry a stage immediately after any of actions fail\.
+All actions that are still in progress continue their work, and failed actions are triggered once again\.

-If you are using the console to view a pipeline, a **Retry** button will appear on the stage where the failed actions can be retried\.
+If you are using the console to view a pipeline, a **Retry** button appears on the stage where the failed actions can be retried\.

 ![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/actions-retry-button.png)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)